 How does studying online work?

-Is the online qualification the same as attending WIT full time?
+Is the online qualification the same as attending SETU Waterford full time?

-Yes, the qualification is still the same as if you attending a WIT campus full time.
+Yes, the qualification is still the same as if you attending a SETU Waterford campus full time.

 Are online courses accredited?

 Yes, online courses are accredited and go through the same quality assurance procedures as the courses delivered full time on campus.
 Have a look at further detail on our courses that are delivered in a blended or online mode to find out more about the amount of credits and level of award for each course.

 Blended learning is where some of the engagement that typically took place in a physical classroom environment on campus now takes place online.
 This online engagement with the students may take place in real time (or synchronously) through live delivery of lecturers or asynchronously where the students are reviewing pre-prepared learning resources and contributing to online discussion forums.
 Online engagement or activity is mixed with classroom meetings, replacing a significant percentage, but not all required face-to-face instructional activities.
 For example, if students on a module traditionally meet in a classroom three times a week, a blended version might use online sessions to replace one of two to the traditional weekly classroom sessions or to focus face-to-face sessions on laboratory or project work.